How do I know that the Master of Business Administration is the right degree for me to pursue?

 Does the Goddard School MBA Program provide scholarships to MBA students?

 We do have a limited number of scholarships available, which are given out on the basis of academic merit upon entry into the program.
-No application for scholarships is required until a successful applicant's eligibility is ascertained upon admission: GMAT score above 600, and no other form of financial support (e.g. from an employer).
+No application for scholarships is required until a successful applicant's eligibility is ascertained upon admission: GMAT score above 600, an undergraduate GPA of at least 3.7, and no other form of financial support (e.g. from an employer).

 When are MBA classes scheduled and how often do they meet?